School of Law

 Withdrawal and Readmission Following Withdrawal

 Students considering withdrawing are strongly encouraged to confer with the associate dean for academic and student affairs.
-Any student who has completed at least 29 credit hours and is in good standing may withdraw from all law school courses in which he or she is enrolled if the student completes all required administrative steps for withdrawal no later than the last day of classes for the semester.
-Students who wish to withdraw after the last day of classes for the semester must obtain permission from the academic affairs committee.
+Any student who has completed at least 29 credit hours and is in good standing may withdraw from all law school courses in which the student is enrolled if the student completes all required administrative steps for withdrawal no later than the last day of classes for the semester.
+Students who wish to withdraw after the last day of classes for the semester must obtain permission from the academic committee.

-Students must complete all requirements for the J.D. degree within 5 years of initial enrollment, except in extraordinary circumstances.
-Following the ABA Standard 311, such extraordinary circumstances, for example, might include an interruption of a student’s legal education because of an illness, family exigency, or military service.
+Students must complete all requirements for the J.D. degree within five years of initial enrollment, except in extraordinary circumstances.
+Following the ABA Standard 311, such extraordinary circumstances, for example, might include an interruption of a student’s legal education because of health issues, family exigency, or military service.
 A student facing extraordinary circumstances and wishing to complete their degree beyond the 5-year limitation must petition the academic affairs committee promptly in light of the relevant circumstances.

-Whenever a student is permitted on the basis of extraordinary circumstances to exceed the 5-year program limitation, the law school shall place in the student’s file a statement signed by the associate dean for academic affairs explaining the extraordinary circumstances leading the law school to permit an exception to the completion rule.
-Find J.D.
-Degree Requirements on the KU Law website.
+Whenever a student is permitted on the basis of extraordinary circumstances to exceed the five-year program limitation, the law school shall place in the student’s file a statement signed by the associate dean for academic and student affairs explaining the extraordinary circumstances leading the law school to permit an exception to the completion rule.
+Read J.D.
+Degree Requirements.

 Examinations